 It is not possible to discuss each major theme in detail within this publication.
 Upon agreement by the research team, 5 themes were chosen for discussion due to their recurring prevalence within the data and relevance to the research question.
 The theme Training Pathway Choice will be discussed in detail in this paper (Part 1) to address the first two research objectives:

-To understand perceptions of the three different training pathways; LDFT, DFT, DFTDCT within HEEYH.
+To understand perceptions of the three different training pathways; LDFT, DFT, DFT+DCT1 within HEEYH.

 To examine the reasons for choice of training pathway from a trainee perspective.